N7EKB's Amateur Radio Page

 Social Media

 You can find me on Nostr as: ed@n7ekb.net.
 Nostr stands for “Notes and Other Stuff Transmitted by Relays”.
 There are some really cool social media apps built on this protocol.
 I use Amethyst on my phone and Gossip or Snort.social on my Linux desktop.
-I setup NIP-05 on this website and hope to eventually run a private nostr relay here in the hamshack.
+I setup NIP-05 on this website and may eventually run a private nostr relay here in the hamshack.

 APRS and Tracking N7EKB's Semi Truck - N7EKB-14